'He can start his life': Weymouth boy receives liver transplant from his mother

 "He's healthy and he can start his life almost," said dad Stephen.

 That's something to smile about.
-WBZ introduced you back in March.
+WBZ-TV introduced you back in March.
 Little Steve, his skin so yellow, really needed a healthy liver to fight biliary atresia.

-"I could just tell his body already felt better even though he'd just had a major surgery," dad Stephen recalled.
+"I could just tell his body must have just felt so much better even though he'd just had a major surgery," dad Stephen recalled.

 "We're still a few weeks, months away from that.
-But him being able to go to a playground and interact is going to make me so happy.
-I'm going to be so teary it'll be unbelievable," Stephen said.
+But him being able to go to a playground to just play and interact is going to make me so happy.
+I'm going to be so teary it's going to be unbelievable," Stephen said.

 As for Stephen's health journey, the family was relieved to have a positive visit at Dana Farber this summer and will return in six months.
 In the many months they waited for a match for baby Steve, the Squillantes stayed busy by supporting other families in the hospital through Tiny Transplant Titans.